michaelodom/michaelodom.github.io/index.md

 # Michael Odom

-Assistant professor of English at BMCC.
+Associate professor of English at BMCC.

 ### Expertise